IAgricolture/EnIA/README.md

 # Introduction

- Web Application built with Python Flask with
+ Web Application built with Python Flask for facilitate farm management

 Produced for the Software Engineering and Software Project Management courses of Computer Science at University of Salerno.